AdamDoingTech/Adamdoingtech/README.md

 ### Hi there 👋
+I'm working on this, so give me some time xD
 <!--
 **AtomLabX/AtomLabX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.